capreolina/gists/video_recording_settings.md

 ; In-game you can also press ALT + ENTER to toggle between windowed and full-screen Windowed = true

-; Start the client in the center of the screen.
-StartInCenter = false

-; Have the client remember the position in which the client was closed last time, and open up in that position.
-; StartInCenter will override this, so make sure to have StartInCenter set to false if you want this to work.
-RememberClosePos = false

-; This skips the starting logo animation screens and sends you straight to login.
-SkipWizetAnim = true

 ; Enable darker chat background, which helps you seeing the chat in bright areas DarkChat = true

-; Enable infinite chat logging, which allows you to see everything said in-game from your game session without it erasing InfiniteChatLog = true

 ; Select the type of transitioning between maps.
 This affects the duration and speed of the dark screen during map transfer.
 ; 1 = Classic MapleStory